seosgithub/flok/docs/compilation.md

 # Compliation

-Compilation is handled by the `rake build:world PLATFORM=YOUR_PLATFORM` and then end result of that compliation is put in ./products/
+Compilation is handled by the `rake build:world PLATFORM=YOUR_PLATFORM FLOK_ENV=ENVIRONMENT` and then end result of that compliation is put in ./products/
 Compilation *always* results in a `./products/$PLATFORM/application.js` file along with other files in `./products/$PLATFORM/drivers/` that were deemed necessary by the platform driver `build` scripts.
+The environment can either be `DEBUG` or `RELEASE`.

 ### Build Order
 *Unless otherwise stated, all files execute in alpha-numerical order. (`0foo.js` would execute before `1foo.js`).
 Please use this convention only